Select Statement «Prev

 D.

-C. SELECT * FROM MyTable ORDER BY MyState
+SELECT * FROM MyTable WHERE MyState IS NOT NULL

 SELECT * FROM MyTable GROUP BY MyState

-4. If you have a table containing sales information for an organization and want to query that table to retrieve sales value totals for each district, but not the detail line items, what type of statement would you use?
+4. To query a sales table and retrieve the total sales value for each district, excluding detail line items, which SQL clause would you use?

 A. A sub-SELECT to limit the results by district